netbit-au/nckt/README.md

-nckt
+nckt - NetCDF kettle toaster

-NetCDF kettle toaster.
-We like to keep the project .. alive Work in progress!
+Work in progress!

-A fork of netCDF Kitchen Sink with Postgres support. http://nco.sourceforge.net/nco.html#ncks-netCDF-Kitchen-Sink
+A fork of netCDF Kitchen Sink with Postgres support -  We like to keep the project .. alive

+http://nco.sourceforge.net/nco.html#ncks-netCDF-Kitchen-Sink